tldr-pages/tldr/pages/common/terraform-plan.md

 `terraform plan -destroy`

-- Refresh-only mode - Show plan to update the Terraform state and output values:
+- Show a plan to update the Terraform state and output values:

 `terraform plan -refresh-only`